A movement for patients, relatives and carers. Harnessing the patient voice to build confidence in the use of patient data for research and analysis.

 May 25, 2018 - a significant day for your rights, your choices, your data

-May 25, 2018 is a significant day.
+May 25, 2018 was a significant day.
 It sees the introduction of new regulations designed to introduce more stringent legal requirements and protection for your data, and new policies to give each of us more choice about how our NHS data is used.

 National Data Opt-Out

-NHS Digital has launched a new system to support the national data opt-out which will give patients more control over how confidential patient information is used.
+NHS Digital launched a new system to support the national data opt-out which will give patients more control over how confidential patient information is used.